Place Vendôme: History

-The Place Vendôme was begun in 1698 as a monument to the glory of the armies of Louis XIV, the Grand Monarque, and called the Place des Conquêtes, to be renamed the Place Louis le Grand, when the conquests proved temporary.
+The Place Vendôme was begun in 1698 as a monument to the glory of the armies of Louis XIV, and called the Place des Conquêtes, to be renamed the Place Louis le Grand, when the conquests proved temporary.
 An over life-size equestrian statue of the king by François Girardon (1699) was donated by the city authorities and set up in its centre.
 It is believed to be the first large modern equestrian statue to be cast in a single piece.
 It was destroyed in the French Revolution; however, there is a small version in the Louvre.
-This led to the popular joke that while Henri IV dwelled among the people by the Pont Neuf, and Louis XIII among the aristocrats of the Place des Vosges, Louis XIV preferred the company of the tax farmers in the Place Vendôme; each reflecting the group they had favoured in life.
+This led to the popular joke that while Henry IV dwelled among the people by the Pont Neuf, and Louis XIII among the aristocrats of the Place des Vosges, Louis XIV preferred the company of the tax farmers in the Place Vendôme; each reflecting the group they had favoured in life.

 The site of the square was formerly the hôtel of César de Bourbon, Duke of Vendôme, the illegitimate son of Henry IV and his mistress Gabrielle d'Estrées.
-Hardouin-Mansart bought the building and its gardens, with the idea of converting it into building lots as a profitable speculation.
-The plan did not materialize, and Louis XIV's Minister of Finance, Louvois, purchased the piece of ground, with the object of building a square, modelled on the successful Place des Vosges of the previous century.
+Jules Hardouin-Mansart bought the building and its gardens, with the idea of converting it into building lots as a profitable speculation.
+The plan did not materialize, and Louis XIV's Minister of Finance, François-Michel le Tellier, Marquis de Louvois, purchased the piece of ground, with the object of building a square, modelled on the successful Place des Vosges of the previous century.
 Louvois came into financial difficulties and nothing came of his project, either.
-After his death, the king purchased the plot and commissioned Hardouin-Mansart to design a house-front that the buyers of plots round the square would agree to adhere to.
+After his death, the King purchased the plot and commissioned Hardouin-Mansart to design a house-front that the buyers of plots round the square would agree to adhere to.
 When the state finances ran low, the financier John Law took on the project, built himself a residence behind one of the façades, and the square was complete by 1720, just as his paper-money Mississippi bubble burst.
 Law suffered a major blow when he was forced to pay back taxes amounting to some tens of millions of dollars.
 With no way to pay such an amount, he was forced to sell the property he owned on the square.
 The buyers were members of the exiled Condé branch of the House of Bourbon who later returned to the country to reclaim their land in the town of Vendôme itself.
 Between 1720 and 1797, they acquired much of the square, including a freehold to parts of the site on which the Hôtel Ritz Paris now stands and in which they still maintain apartments.
 Their intention to restore a family palace on the site was dependent on the possible intentions of the adjacent Justice Ministry to expand its premises.

 The Foire Saint-Ovide settled in 1764 on the Place until 1771.

 When France established diplomatic relations with the short-lived Republic of Texas, the Texan legation was housed at Hôtel Bataille de Francès in 1 Place Vendôme.